 3 lessons in selling from matatu!?
 You must think I’ve lost it, huh?
 What lessons can one possibly learn from the manic matatu crew?!
 Well, here’s three.

-Lesson in selling from matatu, 1: There is always a way
+1: There is always a way

 Somehow, the matatu driver will always find a way forward.